 Choosing a baby name is a fun, yet super important job.
-Read on to find out why we chose the baby name Arlo, what the name Arlo means, and how we feel about the name Arlo six years on.
+Read on to find out why we chose the baby name Arlo, what the baby name Arlo means, and how we feel about the name Arlo six years on.

 Why we chose the baby name Arlo

-A question we get asked a hell of a lot is, ‘So, why Arlo?’ or, ‘Where did you hear that name?’
+A question we get asked a hell of a lot is, ‘So, why the name Arlo?’ or, ‘Where did you hear that name?’
 Well, here is the full account of the long road to choosing a name for Arlo.

 I LOVE love baby names.
 I have been thinking about names for potential children since I was a young girl.
 I kept a master list on my computer, updating it whenever I came across a new name that I loved.